SCBB-LAB/DeepPlnc/README.md

 ```
 python3 ../batch-plot.py batch_1 (batch file name without ".csv")
 ```

+**Output:** The plot is generated for a single sequence and for a batch of 10 sequences.
 **Note:** When you run DeepPlnc, please make sure there are no folder named "plot" in parent directory, otherwise it will give unnecessary warning:

 `mkdir: cannot create directory plot: File exists`